froala/angular-froala/README.md

 ## Installation

 1. Clone this repo or download the zip.
-2. Run `bower install` or Download the editor from [http://editor.froala.com/](http://editor.froala.com/) and jQuery
+2. Run `bower install` or Download the editor from [http://froala.com/wysiwyg-editor/](http://froala.com/wysiwyg-editor/) and jQuery
-3. Load Froala WYSIWYG editor, jquery and the angular-froala files into your project
+3. Load Froala WYSIWYG editor, jQuery and the angular-froala files into your project
 	- src/angular-froala.js
 	- src/froala-sanitize.js